-116. Core components of this pillar include Regional Action Agenda; Collaborative Platforms; and Stakeholders Engagement.
+Core components of this pillar include Regional Action Agenda; Collaborative Platforms; and Stakeholders Engagement.

-117. IRENA's regional work, at present spanning the globe, provides a unique avenue for strategic engagement and tailored advice on increasing the share of renewable energy.
-Based on the experience to date, IRENA has identified those areas where its expertise and convening power can help advance regional agendas.
+112. IRENA's regional work, at present spanning the globe, provides a unique avenue for strategic engagement and tailored advice on increasing the share of renewable Based on the experience to date, IRENA has identified those areas where its expertise and convening power can help advance regional agendas.
 While each of the regions requires engagement that is adapted to its specific needs, there are certain consistencies in what is requested of, and expected from IRENA.
 Such areas include the regional pathways for deployment of renewables, support for planning with high-share of renewables, and capacity building activities for policy-makers, regulators, utilities and other key stakeholders.
 Increasingly, this includes strategies and support in the development and facilitation of projects, access to finance and design of risk mitigation instruments, which are essential to realising change on the ground.
 Providing expert input and contributing to the capacity building would not only assist regional efforts, but also increase IRENA's ability to target and leverage Member peer-to-peer support and assistance.

-118. Such a collaborative effort is also needed to support the transformation of SIDS' energy systems.
+113. Such a collaborative effort is also needed to support the transformation of SIDS' energy systems.
 With their commitment to renewables and ambitious NDCs, there is a renewed opportunity to redefine the economic and environmental future of SIDS.
 Experience has shown that targeted on the ground support can make a major difference and such efforts will continue in the future.
 Capacity building and support on issues such as grid integration, quality assurance and technical standards will be needed in the coming period as the share of renewables increases.
 Aligned with the objectives of the SIDS Lighthouses initiative, plans for realising the energy transition must be in place, to enable a holistic and coordinated approach.
 This should include a greater focus on socio-economic aspects of renewables deployment to maximise the benefits of energy transformation, as well as the use of climate finance that is increasingly available to SIDS.
 To this end, intensified assistance in project development and access to finance is paramount, especially considering SIDS unique characteristics and needs.
 This support will further leverage IRENA's project facilitation platforms and services.
+IRENA will also seek to support SIDS-led efforts, such as the Island Renewable Energy Initiative (IREI) to ensure complementarity of effort and leverage respective strenghts.

-119. Building on the momentum of the GGA, there is an opportunity to catalyse action on achieving its ambitious objective of achieving a five-fold growth in the global installed capacity for geothermal power generation and two-fold growth for geothermal heating by 2030.
+114. Building on the momentum of the GGA, there is an opportunity to catalyse action on achieving its ambitious objective of achieving a five-fold growth in the global installed capacity for geothermal power generation and two-fold growth for geothermal heating by 2030.
 In addition to IRENA's role as a facilitator of the Alliance, expert support and capacity building at the regional level would be provided.
 The Global Atlas would be strengthened to enrich datasets, and analysis of district heating and cooling would bring greater awareness to this potential, given the importance of urban planning and local energy strategies.
 With a strong focus on peer-to-peer collaboration, IRENA would facilitate and support other initiatives such as the Energy Transition Coalition announced by China at the IRENA's sixth session of the Assembly.